Top 10 Veterinary Colleges Announced

-If you and your colleagues enjoy bantering about which college of veterinary medicine is best, a new report will simply add more fuel to your conversational fire.
+If you and friends enjoy bantering about which college of veterinary medicine is best, a new report will simply add more fuel to your conversational fire.

 London-based Quacquarelli Symonds (QS) announced its inaugural ranking of the world's best veterinary colleges in March.
 At No. 1 globally is the University of California-Davis.
 Two additional U.S.-based schools round out the top 10, with the remaining seven located in Canada, Denmark, Netherlands, Switzerland and the United Kingdom (UK), respectively.
 See the complete listing below.